raunofreiberg/raunofreiberg/README.md

 ### 👋

-Hiya, I'm **Rauno** — a senior software engineer at [Veriff](https://veriff.com) working on our design system — Genoma, where I enjoy crafting reusable components with a delightful developer *and* user experience. ✨
+Hiya, I'm **Rauno** — a senior software engineer with a soft spot for design systems and user interfaces. ✨

+Up until recently, I led the engineering of [Veriff's](https://veriff.com) design system Genoma, where I grew the component library up to 30+ accessible and reusable React components, used by all user-facing services up to 700+ instances in production.

+Today, I'm working on [UI Playbook](http://uiplaybook.dev/), the documented collection of UI components, where I apply most of my learnings, research, and experience with design systems for open-source.

 ## Things I care about (in no particular order)